-The following table shows a reconciliation of the beginning and ending amount of liabilities associated with uncertain tax positions for the years ended December 31, 2022, 2021, and 2020 (in thousands):
+The following table shows a reconciliation of the beginning and ending amount of liabilities associated with uncertain tax positions for the years ended December 31, 2023, 2022, and 2021 (in thousands):

-2022 2021 2022 2021 2020 Unrecognized tax benefits, beginning of year \$ 7,811 \$ 5,370 \$ 72,169 Increases related to prior year tax positions 4,569 169 Decreases related to prior year tax positions (44) (256) Decreases from lapse in statute of limitations (361) (492) (67,396) Increases related to current tax positions 2,474 2,977 684 Unrecognized tax benefits, end of year \$ 14,493 \$ 7,811 \$ 5,370
+2023 23 2022 2021 Unrecognized tax benefits, beginning of year \$ 14,493 \$ 7,811 \$ 5,370 Increases related to prior year tax positions 2,516 4,569 Decreases related to prior year tax positions (437) - (44) Decreases from lapse in statute of limitations (361) (492) Decreases relating to settlements with authorities (2,122) Increases related to current tax positions 2,273 2,474 2,977 Unrecognized tax benefits, end of year \$ 16,723 \$ 14,493 \$ 7,811

-If recognized, \$14.5 million of unrecognized tax benefits, excluding interest and penalties, would reduce our annual effective tax rate.
+If recognized, \$16.7 million of unrecognized tax benefits, excluding interest and penalties, would reduce our annual effective tax rate.
 Due to the uncertain and complex application of tax laws and regulations, it is possible that the ultimate resolution of uncertain tax positions may result in liabilities that could be materially different from these estimates.
 In such an event, we will record additional tax expense or benefit in the period in which such resolution occurs.
 Our policy is to recognize any interest and penalties that we may incur related to our tax positions as a component of income tax expense or benefit.
-During the years ended December 31, 2022, 2021, and 2020, we recognized interest and penalties of \$0.3 million, \$0.3 million, and \$5.3 million, respectively, related to unrecognized tax benefits.
+During the years ended December 31, 2023, 2022, and 2021, we recognized interest and penalties of \$0.4 million, \$0.3 million, and \$0.3 million, respectively, related to unrecognized tax benefits.

 We are subject to audit by federal, state, local, and foreign tax authorities.
-We are currently under examination in India, Japan, Chile, Singapore, and the state of California.
+We are currently under examination in India, Chile, Singapore, and the state of Florida.
 We believe that adequate provisions have been made for any adjustments that may result from tax examinations.
 However, the outcome of tax examinations cannot be predicted with certainty.
 If any issues addressed by our tax examinations are not resolved in a manner consistent with our expectations, we could be required to adjust our provision for income taxes in the period such resolution occurs.